mrichards42/xword/trunk/doc/preferences.md

 ### Color Preferences ###

-The Color prefrences page allows the user to change nearly every color that XWord uses to display a crossword puzzle.
+The Color preferences page allows the user to change nearly every color that XWord uses to display a crossword puzzle.

 ![](images/color_prefs.png)